Maria Malibran: Last years

 In 1834, Malibran moved to England and began to perform in London and Europe.
 In Venice, she performed Bellini's La sonnambula on 8 April 1835, where she donated her performance to the dilapidated Teatro San Giovanni Grisostomo, inspiring its restoration.
 It was renamed Teatro Malibran and she was hailed and venerated as its patroness.
 In late May 1836, she starred in The Maid of Artois, written for her by Balfe.
 Earlier that year she had returned to Milan to sing the title role in the premiere of Vaccai's Giovanna Gray.
 On 5 July 1836, she was out horse riding together with Lord William Lennox when she fell from her horse and suffered injuries from which she never recovered.
 She refused to see a physician and continued to perform.
-In September 1836 she was in Manchester participating in a music festival at the collegiate church and Theatre Royal on Fountain Street.
+In September 1836 she was in Manchester participating in a music festival at the Manchester Cathedral collegiate church and Theatre Royal on Fountain Street.
 She collapsed on stage while performing encores at the theatre, but insisted on performing in the church the following morning and died after a week of agony, attended by her private physician.
 Her body was temporarily buried in the church after a public funeral before being moved to a mausoleum in Laeken Cemetery, near Brussels in Belgium.
 The Library of The Royal Conservatory of Brussels conserves, amongst others, the death mask, the poignant four-page funerary report of Dr. Belluomini as well as the authorisation of the Manchester ecclesiastical authority to have Malibran's body transferred to Brussels (Maria Malibran fund, B-Bc; FC-2-MM-006 sq.).